neozhang307/PERKS/stencil/2dstencil/README.md

   Cancel changes
   the builded excutable files is generated in ./build/init/

+ # Auto register conifguration
+run:
+  python ProcessCompilerLog.py
+  python ProcessRsts2cuh.py
+can generate perksconfig.cuh
+perksconfig.cuh configured max register for each type of stencil with 128 or 256 max register per thread and with single and double precision

  # TODO
   1. automatically set register amount (feasically doable), can be refer to ./ProcessCompilerLog.py  (DONE)
   2. better print method            (DONE)